In this chapter, we will discuss configuring forms for business users.

 It has the same logic as described above for rows.

-For example, to show only year totals without monthly details, we may set the years* row set as a root:
+For example, to show only year totals without monthly details, we can set the years* row set as a root:

 We dismiss this change in this example.